MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 ## Scheduling entities

-Project Scheduling APIs provide the ability to perform create, update, and delete operations with **Scheduling entities**.
+Project schedule APIs provide the ability to perform create, update, and delete operations with **Scheduling entities**.
 These entities are managed through the Scheduling engine in Project for the web.
 Create, update, and delete operations with **Scheduling entities** were restricted in earlier Dynamics 365 Project Operations releases.

-The following table provides a full list of the **Project Scheduling entities**.
+The following table provides a full list of the Project schedule entities.

 | Entity name  | Entity logical name |
 | --- | --- |